 This high-level scientific meeting series aims, therefore, to present a broad range of current research in Nanoscience and Nanotechnology worldwide as well as related policies (European Commission, etc.) and initiatives (iNANO, IEEE, GDR-E, FinNano, etc.).
 TNT events have demonstrated that they are particularly effective in transmitting information and establishing contacts among workers in this field.
 Graduate students fortunate to attend such events quickly learn the importance of interdisciplinary skills, thereby becoming more effective in their future research.

 TNT conferences provide an ideal venue for industrial, academic and governmental organizations to share common objectives and drive the commercialisation of nanotechnology discoveries.
-Last year more than 240 participants gathered in Fribourg (Switzerland) for TNT2016, and 13 companies and organizations exhibited at this meeting.
-The combined exhibition, poster displays, and catering was a big success.
-So it was the “Passport to Prizes” program, a big hit with both exhibitors and attendees.
+Last year more around 200 participants gathered in Lecce (Italy) for TNT2018, and four companies and organizations exhibited at this meeting.

 TNT is now one of the premier European conferences devoted to nanoscale science and technology with around 400 participants worldwide.